Overview

 New York City’s housing landscape is at a critical juncture.
 From development to preservation, local actors are working to ensure that low-income New Yorkers have safe, stable, and affordable homes in their communities—despite growing challenges.

-Join us for an in-person discussion on the current state of housing in NYC.
-You will hear from Vincent Reina, a professor in the Department of City and Regional Planning and the Founder and Faculty Director of the Housing Initiative at the University of Pennsylvania with a long history in housing work.
-Together, we’ll explore the local dynamics shaping our neighborhoods, the barriers community groups and housing developers face, and the opportunities to strengthen housing justice efforts on the ground.
+On May 28th, we held an in-person discussion on the current state of housing in NYC.
+We heard from Vincent Reina, a professor in the Department of City and Regional Planning and the Founder and Faculty Director of the Housing Initiative at the University of Pennsylvania with a long history in housing work.
+Together, we explored the local dynamics shaping our neighborhoods, the barriers community groups and housing developers face, and the opportunities to strengthen housing justice efforts on the ground.

-This timely event will surface pressing issues and potential solutions in housing policy, development, and organizing—centering strategies that prioritize equity and community stability.
-Whether you’re a policymaker, advocate, or practitioner, this is a space to connect, learn, and build power together.
+This timely event surfaced pressing issues and potential solutions in housing policy, development, and organizing—centering strategies that prioritize equity and community stability, and allowed policymakers, advocates, and practitioners to connect, learn, and build power together.

 Event Details